databrickslabs/dbldatagen/docs/source/APIDOCS.md

 * Specify a [statistical distribution for random values](./DISTRIBUTIONS.md)
 * Support for use within Databricks Delta Live Tables pipelines
 * Support for code generation from existing schema or Spark dataframe to synthesize data
+* Support for Unity Catalog enabled clusters

+## Databricks environment compatibility

+Dbldatagen is compatible with the following Databricks runtime environments:
+* Databricks runtime 9.1 LTS and above (13.3 LTS is recommended)
+* Databricks ML runtime 9.1 LTS and above (13.3 LTS is recommended)
+* Databricks Delta Live Tables runtime

+Unity Catalog cluster modes `Single User` and `No Isolation Shared` are supported in Databricks runtime 9.1 LTS and above.

+Unity Catalog `shared` cluster mode is supported in Databricks runtime 13.2 and above.

 ## Tutorials and examples